cb-ci/ci-hahs/README.md

 * The EBS Controller which you want to migrate requires to be online
 * The availability zone `us-east-1a` is currently referenced in the scripts.
-* If you are on another one, please replace it.
+* If you are on another zone, please replace it in the scripts.

 * TODO: replace AZ with a variable